 Manufacturer: BAE Systems

-For years now, governments along with defense contractors are testing technologies that could effectively replace human operators from situations where their presence is potentially dangerous or impossible.
+For years, governments, along with defense contractors, are testing technologies that could effectively replace human operators from situations where their presence is potentially dangerous or impossible.
 The Black Knight is one such technology.

-The unmanned, armored combat vehicle, Black Knight is being actively developed by the BAE Systems which will be remotely conducting tasks such as probing and intelligence gathering for the military in the future.
+The unmanned, armored combat vehicle, Black Knight, is actively developed by the BAE Systems, which will be remotely conducting tasks such as probing and intelligence gathering for the military in the future.

 The Black Knight is fitted with a 30 mm cannon and a 7.62 mm heavy machine gun.